You assumed Microsoft made it safe. Find out what they left for you to do.

 M365 Security Assessment

-Most small businesses pay for Microsoft 365 security features every month and never turn them on.
+Most small businesses trust that Microsoft 365 is secure from the start.
+It's not.
 MFA isn't enforced.
 Former employees still have active accounts.
 Sensitive files are accessible to people who left two years ago.

 What we do.